giift/api-comparator/README.md

 This library is used to compare different versions of an API to ensure backward compatibility.

 The user will have to provide a configuration that describes the API.
-Using this configuration, each method of the API is executed and it's responses and headers are compared.
+Using this configuration, each method of the API is executed and its responses and headers are compared.
 Any differences will be logged.

 ## Quick start
 A basic overview of how to use this library:

-1. Create the configuration either from scratch, programatically, or a raml file.
+1. Create the configuration either from scratch, programmatically, or from a raml file.
 2. Validate the configuration (optional).
 3. Use this configuration with the Compare class.
-4. Results can be logged to a file or accessed programatically.
+4. Results can be logged to a file or accessed programmatically.

 This can also be done by using [command line interface](#user-content-command-line-interface).

 ## Create the configuration
-The configuration consists of the authentication tokens, API uris, display option and method description (endpoint, method type, parameters, and content types).
+The configuration consists of the authentication tokens, API uris, display option and method description (endpoint, HTTP method, parameters, and content types).

 There are different ways to create the configuration: